 ASC serves our Hudson County and wider northern New Jersey audiences by bringing the transformative, human truths of classical theatre directly into their classrooms and communities.
 Through production, education, scholarship and community activities, ASC seeks to both reflect and transform the minds and hearts of its audience and its artists, shining a light on our human frailties and our human potential, and serving as a cultural hub to a growing community.

-With Shakespeare as our foundation, ASC at NJCU engages our community in classic theater through clear, vibrant, and affordable productions and educational programs, in order to entertain, inspire and empower audiences, students and artists of all ages and backgrounds.
+With Shakespeare as our foundation, ASC engages our community in classic theater through clear, vibrant, and affordable productions and educational programs, in order to entertain, inspire and empower audiences, students and artists of all ages and backgrounds.

 Fall 2000 - Spring 2003: ASC was founded in Hoboken, NJ by an intrepid group of actors and musicians who were (and are) all in love with theatre and with Shakespeare in particular.
 Under the leadership of Producing Artistic Director Colette Rice, over its first three years the young company created a whirlwind of activity, producing twelve plays in brief runs while growing its membership, artistic approach, a vibrant in-school educational program christened WINS!
 (Will in Neighborhood Schools), and a NJ-NYC board.
 ASC’s rapid development in its first years earned early Associate Membership in the New Jersey Theatre Alliance, Equity status as a Small Professional Theatre, and a first major grant from the New Jersey Council for the Arts.
 NJSCA has been one of ASC’s supporters ever since.